 Creating an impressive online document isn’t just about the content.
 How it’s presented matters, too.
 Strong visual elements will garner undivided attention and make your presentation memorable – which is precisely what you want.

 But not everybody has a creative eye for images, layouts and fonts.
 Starting from scratch can be challenging, and if you get it wrong, you may be left with a garbled mess that’s difficult to follow and harder to make sense of.

 But that doesn’t have to be the case.
 We gathered up some free tools you can use to spice up your Google Docs files.

 This tip is brought to you by our sponsor, Dell.
 Read to the end to see how Dell can help you find the right tech at no cost.

 Before you choose your template

-Creating documents and presentations in Google Docs is rather simple, and the tools are easy to use.
+Creating documents and presentations in Google Docs is simple, and the tools are easy to use.
 But you still need a creative vision to turn text into eye-grabbing documents.
-If you are not sure where to start, Google Docs has a plethora of built-in templates you can use.
+If you are unsure where to start, Google Docs has many built-in templates you can use.